lofirepo/lofire/design/lofire.md

 Repositories store operation-based Conflict-free Replicated Data Types (CRDTs) [@cmrdts] that are replicated with Byzantine Fault Tolerance & Strong Eventual Consistency guarantees [@crdt-bft].
 Transactions with operations are organized in Directed Acyclic Graphs (DAG) with cryptographic authentication.
-The asynchronous peer-to-peer network relies on Delay/Disruption Tolerant Networking (DTN) with a store-and-forward multicast message routing protocol.
+The asynchronous network relies on store-and-forward multicast communication that can be provided by either Peer-to-Peer (P2P) publish-subscribe (pub/sub), Delay/Disruption Tolerant Networking (DTN), or mix networks.
 Nodes in the network rely on end-to-end encrypted object storage and end-to-end encrypted publish-subscribe (pub/sub) notifications with location privacy for end-user devices.